aiforged/docs/docs/getting-started.md

 ---

-## 2) Classification: route pages or documents by type
+## 2) Classification: route and split documents by type

-Classification lets you auto-sort mixed batches (e.g., Credit Application, ID, Payslip, Other), enabling precise downstream pipelines.
+Classification lets you auto-sort mixed batches (e.g., Credit Application, ID, Payslip, Other) and split combined document packs into their logical documents, enabling precise downstream pipelines.

 !!! tip
     For new classification workflows, start with the [LLM Classifier](services/classification/llm-classifier.md).
 It is the preferred classifier type in AIForged and is usually faster to tune because category names and descriptions are used directly during classification.